The purpose of thyroid surgery is the full or partial removal of the thyroid gland located at the base of your neck close to your larynx and trachea.

 Total thyroidectomy – It is a radical step to remove the entire thyroid gland and its lymph nodes but in cases such as cancerous growth, it can be a life-saving solution.

 - At Herzliya Medical Center, be it a total thyroidectomy or thyroid lobectomy, before patients are scheduled for a thyroid operation – even if they already have a biopsy, cytology and ultrasound images reports from other medical institutions – are subject to a thorough pre-op examination, including lab tests, cytology, biopsy, ultrasound examination, chest X-ray and ECG, depending on their indications.

 - During thyroidectomy, patients are given general anesthesia before the operation.
 Depending on the surgical technique, there may be a single 3-4 inch long incision at the base of your neck or, if the surgeon opts for an endoscopic solution, they make several smaller incisions around the gland to be able to introduce the camera and necessary instruments.
 A relatively new technique is robotic thyroidectomy, the benefit of which is the fact that the removal of the thyroid is conducted through incisions made in the armpit or chest, avoiding the delicate site of the neck.

 - The operation may take from 2-4 hours depending on the extent of the thyroid mass to be removed.

 - Patients are observed for one or two days post-op.
 For a week patients give accounts of neck pain, difficulty to speak and changed voice, but normally these symptoms go away soon.

-- After a complete thyroidectomy, patients experience symptoms of hypothyroidism, that is, an underactive thyroid.
+- After complete thyroidectomy, patients experience symptoms of hypothyroidism, that is, an underactive thyroid.
 To replace thyroid activity, a synthetic hormone called levothyroxine needs to be administered permanently.
-Doctors also see to proper calcium replacement after surgery.
+Doctors also see proper calcium replacement after surgery.